JWWeatherman/yeticold/FAQ.md

 The most time consuming part of yeti is waiting for bitcoin core to sync with the network.
 With an SSD drive this can be done overnight, but if you have an HDD (old style) drive it could take up to a week.

 For the part where you are actually doing something it takes less than an hour.

+### Do I need to download the whole blockchain if I already have a node?
+No. If you have a .bitcoin folder that is completely trustworthy you can copy it into the home directory before you begin.
+However if you generated the .bitcoin folder on a computer that has malware it is possible that you will be introducing that to your trustworthy laptop by copying over the .bitcoin folder so this is only recommended for advanced users.
+Once you setup Yeti you will have a trustworthy .bitcoin folder on your internet connected laptop so making a backup on an external hard drive is a reasonable thing to do, but you need to be careful to delete any wallet.dat files so this is also only recommened for advanced users.
+You certainly do not want to use a .bitcoin folder from someone else unless is it only for testing with tiny amounts.

 ### Does it make sense to get a faster laptop to speed up the process?
 Probably not as you will only work with yeti a couple times a year so you won't get a ton of use out of faster hardware.
 However, an SSD drive is about $50 and makes syncing much faster so if you are a bitcoin enthusiast and you like to test and experiment with bitcoin core it is worth doing.